HOPLAB-LBP/hoplab-wiki/docs/research/fmri/fmri-procedure.md

     !!! note
         Place the mirror on top of the coil before sliding the volunteer into the scanner.

+#### Common Issues
+??? failure "Table Calibration Failed"
+    - If the table moves too far inside the scanner, calibration may have failed.
+Slide the table out of the scanner, recalibrate, and try again.
+    - If the scanner light remains on, use the control buttons to switch it off.
+    - For **fMRI studies**, maintain consistent lighting throughout the session by using the outer circle on the control panel to switch the light on or off.

+??? failure "Green Calibration Light Already On"
+    - If the green calibration light is already on before positioning the table correctly, move the table out of the scanner to reset the calibration.
+The light will turn off, allowing you to restart the calibration process.

 ---

 ### Inserting the Volunteer into the Scanner